Alfresco/docs-alfresco/sync-service/4.0/admin/index.md

 1. To perform a backup of your Sync Service database, follow these steps:

     1. Backup your repository database.
-See [Back up and restore]({% link content-services/latest/admin/backup-restore.md %}).
+See [Back up and restore]({% link content-services/latest/admin/backup-restore.md %})).

     2. After you have successfully backed up the repository, wait for a couple of minutes to ensure that the synchronization server has correctly tracked the repository after the repository backup.

-    3. Alternatively, ensure that all undelivered events in the event queue, `Consumer.<guid>.alfresco.repo.event2` have been delivered such that `Messages Dequeued == Number Of Pending Messages`.
+    3. Alternatively, ensure that all undelivered events in the event queue, `Consumer.<guid>.VirtualTopic.alfresco.repo.events.nodes` have been delivered such that `Messages Dequeued == Number Of Pending Messages`.
 Here, `guid` is the synchronization server id, which can be determined from the `syncServiceIdCheck` in the health check response, `https://localhost:9090/alfresco/healthcheck`.

     4. Backup your synchronization service database using your database vendor's backup/restore tools.

 2. To perform a restore, follow these steps:

-    1. Use the ActiveMQ console to check that all the events in the event queue, `Consumer.<guid>.alfresco.repo.event2` have been consumed.
+    1. Use the ActiveMQ console to check that all the events in the event queue, `Consumer.<guid>.VirtualTopic.alfresco.repo.events.nodes` have been consumed.
 Using the ActiveMQ console, you can either:

-        * Remove any undelivered events in the Virtual Topic, `alfresco.repo.event2` and associated queue, `Consumer.<guid>.alfresco.repo.event2`.
+        * Remove any undelivered events in the Virtual Topic, `VirtualTopic.alfresco.repo.events.nodes` and associated queue, `Consumer.<guid>.VirtualTopic.alfresco.repo.events.nodes`.
-        * Delete the Virtual Topic, `alfresco.repo.event2` and associated queue, `Consumer.<guid>.alfresco.repo.event2`.
+        * Delete the Virtual Topic, `VirtualTopic.alfresco.repo.events.nodes` and associated queue, `Consumer.<guid>.VirtualTopic.alfresco.repo.events.nodes`.

         Here, `guid` is the synchronization server id, which can be determined from the `syncServiceIdCheck` in the health check response, `https://localhost:9090/alfresco/healthcheck`.